MiraZzle/pirate-invaders/README.md

 ## How to play
 1. Clone the repository
+2. Open the entire repository in IDE
-2. Run the file ./source_code/main.py
+3. Run the file ./source_code/main.py

 ## Entities